ouroboros-O/facial_recog/README.md

-# Facial Recog using Siamese Neural Networks
+# Facial Recognition using Siamese Neural Networks

 Decided to teach the sand how to think.